rufftruffles/spameater/README.md

 SpamEater is a self-hosted, open-source disposable email server that prioritizes privacy and security.
 Perfect for testing, sign-ups, and protecting your real email from spam.
 All emails are automatically deleted after 24 hours with no recovery option.

+## What's New in v3

+**Cyber Neon UI** - Complete visual redesign with a modern dark theme featuring vibrant orange and cyan accents, smooth animations, and enhanced visual feedback.

+**Mobile-First Design** - Fully responsive interface optimized for all screen sizes, from small phones to large desktop monitors.

 ## Screenshots

 <details>